koch505/iosblue/docs/bom.md

 The cellular module we picked is a [Telit LE910-NAG][2].
 It is a module that only supports AT&T network.
 The [LE910 family][3] has alternative modules that offer support for multiple cellular providers.
-Please check the data coverage of the area you want to put your device in for picking the correct cellular module.
+Please check the data coverage of the area you want to deploy your device for picking the correct cellular module.
 Note that you also need a cellular data plan and a SIM card to ensure network connectivity.